 If at any time parents of a student want to discuss a particular disciplinary action, they should request a conference with the teacher.
-If further discussion is desired, they should request a meeting with the Lower/Upper School Administrator.
+If further discussion is desired, they should request a meeting with the Assistant Head of School.
 If this meeting fails to resolve the concern, the parents may request in writing a meeting with the Head of School.